aidanbmartin/aidanbmartin.com/README.md

 ## Step 2: Development
 My first goal in the development process was to initialize my files and file structure.
 I chose to use a SCSS to CSS compiler to allow me to use variables and functions in the styling of the site.
 I also wanted to get the site published so that I could ensure that my media queries were working.
 URL is aidanbmartin.com, purchased through Google Domains and hosted with Netlify.
 I used the inlude-media SASS project (https://eduardoboucas.github.io/include-media) to handle my media queries and breakpoints.
 CSS shadow pallete generated from Josh Comeau's Shadow Pallete Generator (https://www.joshwcomeau.com/shadow-palette/).

 Current status: Website currently displays mobile design regardless of screen size, will implement designs for larger sizes after completong mobile design.
+After completing styling for tablet and desktop screen sizes, I will simplify the CSS to remove instances of repeating code.